zmievsa/cadwyn/docs/reference.md

 ### Routing

 Cadwyn is built on header-based routing.
 First, we route requests to the appropriate API version based on the version header (`x-api-version` by default).
 Then we route by the appropriate url path and method.
 Currerntly, Cadwyn only works with ISO date-based versions (such as `2022-11-16`).
 If the user sends an incorrect API version, Cadwyn picks up the closest lower applicable version.
 For example, `2022-11-16` in request can be matched by `2022-11-15` and `2000-01-01` but cannot be matched by `2022-11-17`.
-See more details in [verselect](https://github.com/team-monite/verselect).

 However, header-based routing is only the standard way to use Cadwyn.
 If you want to use any other sort of routing, you can use Cadwyn directly through `cadwyn.generate_versioned_routers`.
 Just remember to update the `VersionBundle.api_version_var` variable each time you route some request to a version.
 This variable allows Cadwyn to do [side effects](#version-changes-with-side-effects) and [data migrations](#data-migrations).